US STOCKS-Banks lead Wall St slide after dismal jobs data

 * S&P financials set for biggest 1-day fall in 2 months

-NEW YORK, June 3 Financial stocks led Wall Street lower on Friday after a surprisingly weak jobs report for May prompted concerns about the U.S. economy and whether it can sustain a near-term interest rate hike.
+June 3 Financial stocks led Wall Street lower in early afternoon trading on Friday after shockingly weak nonfarm payrolls data for May raised doubts if the economy could withstand an interest rate hike in the near term.

-The U.S. economy created the fewest number of jobs in more than 5-1/2-years in May as manufacturing and construction employment fell sharply.
-Nonfarm payrolls increased by only 38,000 jobs last month against economists' forecast for an increase of 164,000.

-Traders significantly lowered their bets that the Federal Reserve will raise rates at its next meetings in June and July, with predictions at 6 percent for an increase at the Fed's June 14-15 meeting, down from about 20 percent on Thursday, according to the CME Group website.

-"The market has opportunities to sell off this week, especially today, and we haven't seen that cascade of selling come in on a weak opening," said Bucky Hellwig, senior vice president at BB&T Wealth Management in Birmingham, Alabama.
-"It's still a negative number, but the response in stocks was not as negative as one would anticipate."

-Following signals by the Fed last month, global markets have been bracing for a near-term interest rate increase.
-The U.S. central bank raised rates in December for the first time in nearly a decade.
+The U.S. Labor Department said payrolls increased by only 38,000 last month, the smallest gain since September 2010 and well below economists' forecasts of 164,000.
+The jobless rate fell to 4.7 percent, the lowest since November 2007.

+Six of the 10 major S&P sectors were lower.
+The interest-rate sensitive utilities led the gainers with a 1.76 percent rise.

+In recent weeks, global markets have been puzzling over what the Fed will do in the near term as relatively upbeat U.S. data have been eclipsed by a still-sluggish global economy and worries over the risk of Britain exiting the European Union.

-Investors will now turn to Fed Chair Janet Yellen's speech on Monday for clues about the bank's next move.
+Investors will now turn to Fed Chair Janet Yellen's speech on Monday for clues on when rates will be hiked following the dismal jobs data.

-The S&P 500 is up about 2.5 percent in 2016 after a gloomy start to the year amid jitters about the global economy and a volatile oil market.

-Among the few bright spots on Friday, Broadcom rose 5.2 percent to $162.93 after the chipmaker reported better-than-expected quarterly profit and revenue.
+Among the few bright spots, Broadcom rose 5.8 percent to $164.03 after the chipmaker reported better-than-expected second quarter profit and revenue.

-The S&P 500 posted 33 new 52-week highs and 1 new low; the Nasdaq recorded 40 new highs and 25 new lows.
-(Additional reporting by Jennifer Ablan in New York, Tanya Agrawal and Yashaswini Swamynathan in Bengaluru; Editing by Savio D'Souza and Nick Zieminski)
+The S&P 500 index showed 33 new 52-week highs and one new low, while the Nasdaq recorded 36 new highs and 22 new lows.
+(Reporting by Tanya Agrawal and Yashaswini Swamynathan in Bengaluru; Editing by Savio D'Souza)

 * Qualcomm responds to complaint from u.s. Federal Trade Commission